 - Add salt: Add salt, massage them and leave it for 10 minutes.

-- Remove the water: Squeeze the vegetables and drain the water.
+- Remove the excess liquid: Squeeze the vegetables and drain.

 - Add seasonings: Add mayonnaise and vinegar, and toss them together.